ronakpanchalk9/scrapy-rwj/readme.txt

 > scrapy crawl ronak_spider

-Make sure you are in the penguin_assessment folder while running this crawler
+Make sure you are in the dynamic_scraper folder while running this crawler